OpenDSA/OpenDSA/RST/source/Glossary.rst

       The other standard solution to this problem is to pass a comparator function to the index methods.

+   leaf
+   leaf node
+      In a binary tree, A leaf node is any node that has two empty children.
+      (Note that in a binary tree is defined so that every node has two children, and that is why the leaf node has to have two empty children, rather than no children.)
+      In a general tree, any node is a leaf node if it has no children.

    length
       In a :term:`list`, the number of elements.
 In a string, the number of characters.

+   level
+      In a tree, all nodes of :term:`depth` :math:`d` are at level :math:`d` in the tree.
+      The root is the only node at level 0, and its depth is 0.

    linear growth rate
       For input size :math:`n`, a growth rate of :math:`cn` (for